 People have told us information in alternative formats is important.
-Where we believe it is required, for example when consulting on the inclusion (disability) action plan, we provide a range of different formats: easy read versions, Auslan, video explainers, live captioning and large print to help make our information as accessible as possible.
-Community members can also request braille, audio, large text or easy English versions of any information on our website.
+It is required, for example when consulting on the inclusion (disability) action plan, and we provide a range of different formats: Easy Reads, Auslan, video explainers, live captioning and large print to help make our information as accessible as possible.
+Community members can also request braille, audio, large text or Easy Read versions of any information on our website.

-We have guidelines to assist staff in creating accessible digital and print documents, to procure inclusive and accessible materials such as easy read versions of documents and to guide staff in communicating with people with disability.
+We have guidelines to assist staff in creating accessible digital and print documents, to procure inclusive and accessible materials such as Easy Read versions of documents and to guide staff in communicating with people with disability.